pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_check.md

----
-# metadata #
-title:  pachctl auth check
+## pachctl auth check

-description: "Check whether a subject has a permission on a resource"
+Check whether a subject has a permission on a resource
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-  - auth-check-repo
-cliGlossary:  a
----

 ### Synopsis